Marty Jannetty: Extreme Championship Wrestling (1995)

-Second return to WWF (1995–1996)
+World Wrestling Federation (1995–1996)

 Partnership with Razor Ramon (1995)

-Later that year, just months after Michaels made a shocking face turn, Jannetty returned to the WWF in September 1995.
-At In Your House 4, Jannetty lost his return match to the debuting Goldust.
+Later that year, just months after Michaels made a face turn, Jannetty returned to the WWF in September 1995, defeating Skip on Monday Nght Raw.
+Later he defeated Duke Droese, Rad Radford, and Brooklyn Brawler in singles matches.
+At In Your House 4, Jannetty lost to the debuting Goldust.
 He continued to wrestle as a face.
 He and Michaels were kept away from each other in matches and storylines.
 Jannetty formed an alliance with Razor Ramon during the final two months of the year to help with his ongoing issues with "Million Dollar Man" Ted DiBiase, Sycho Sid, and the now heel 1-2-3 Kid.
-At the December 1995 In Your House PPV, Jannetty & Razor defeated Sid & Kid in a tag team match.
+At the In Your House 5 in December 1995, Jannetty and Razor defeated Sid and 1-2-3 Kid in a tag team match.

 The New Rockers (1996)

-Following an unsuccessful bid to win the 1996 Royal Rumble, Jannetty turned heel in February 1996 to form "The New Rockers".
-His new partner was Avatar, who was repackaged as Leif Cassidy with no mention of his previous gimmick that he was still using that same month.
-The team was presented as heels by virtue of being extremely goofy and annoying; Cassidy moreso than Jannetty.
-The team's first match was a first-round contest in a tournament for the vacant WWF World Tag Team Championship.
-The debut was not a strong one, as they were defeated in the first round by The Godwinns in less than 5 minutes.
-The team was largely unsuccessful and rarely won any matches on television.
+Following an unsuccessful bid to win the 1996 Royal Rumble, Jannetty turned heel in February 1996 to form the New Rockers with Leif Cassidy.
+The team's first match was a first-round contest in a tournament for the vacant WWF World Tag Team Championship; they were defeated in the first round by the Godwinns.

-Jannetty interfered unsuccessfully in a singles match between Michaels and Cassidy that March, then lost to Michaels in a WWF Championship match at the Kuwait Cup event in May, as well as in a non-title match that July.
+Jannetty interfered unsuccessfully in a singles match between Michaels and Cassidy that March, then lost to Michaels in a WWF Championship match at the Kuwait Cup in May, as well as in a non-title match on Raw that July.

-The tandem made their pay-per-view debut at SummerSlam 1996, failing to win the Tag Team Titles during a four-way tag team match with The Smoking Gunns winning the bout and retaining the titles.
-The match also featured The Godwinns and The Bodydonnas.
+The tandem made their pay-per-view debut at SummerSlam 1996, failing to win the Tag Team Championship during a four-way tag team match with the Smoking Gunns winning the bout and retaining the titles.
+The match also featured the Godwinns and the Bodydonnas.

-Their next (and final) pay-per-view appearance came at Survivor Series 1996, when they teamed with Owen Hart & The British Bulldog to face Doug Furnas & Phil LaFon and The Godwinns in an elimination match.
+Their next (and final) pay-per-view appearance came at Survivor Series 1996, when they teamed with Owen Hart and the British Bulldog to face Doug Furnas and Phil LaFon and the Godwinns in an elimination match.
 Cassidy began a character change at this event, going from goofy and nerdy to walking slowly with a permanent scowl on his face.
 He also now had a Horseshoe moustache.
 Jannetty did not play off Cassidy's attitude change.
 Jannetty was the first participant eliminated.
 It was during this match that Jannetty injured his ankle.

 Jannetty asked for his release from the company after the show, as he was unhappy with the team's lack of success and management's refusal to split them up.
-His last match came when they were defeated by Pierroth & Cibernetico in a match that aired on the December 23, 1996 episode of RAW.
+His last match came when they were defeated by Pierroth and Cibernetico in a match that aired on the December 23, 1996 episode of RAW.
 Jannetty and Cassidy shoved each other and argued after the loss, but it was ignored by the commentators.